MiaLouw-MM/Final_BFB/README.md

 - Jana Leonard - u23531292
 - Mia Louw - u23524465

+## Project Purpose
+Our project aims to address scheduling, booking and inventory management challenges within a hairdresser's line of work.
+Our project aims to link clients' interface as well as hairdressers' accounts to centralize booking information.
+This is done via use of inventory management systems and digitalized scheduling/booking systems.

 ## Features
 - Home page: For clients to view the website.
 - Inventory management: For hardressers to see how much stock is left.